nocturnal1302/laptop-price-predictor-regression-project/README.md

 - To check installation, type `streamlit hello`, a new browser tab with streamlit introduction is openned, you can close it
 2. Open project folder in IDE like VS Code, open a terminal and type `streamlit run app.py`

+## IMPORTANT
+You need to train the model first, by running all cells in Jupyter notebook.
+By doing this, it will export 2 .pkl (pickle) files (the trained model), which will be used by app.py later